woobay/homelab/docs/cluster-installation.md

 ## Step to do on Worker nodes

-* Paste result of the kubeadm join
+* Paste result of the kubeadm join with sudo